Solar Charge Controller Size Calculator – MPPT & PWM Sizing

 Should I choose MPPT or PWM for my system?

 Choose MPPT if: your panel voltage is 2x+ your battery voltage, you have a larger system (>500W), or you want maximum efficiency in varying conditions.
-Choose PWM if: you have a small budget system (<300W), your panel voltage closely matches battery voltage (e.g., 12V panels with 12V battery), or you prioritize simplicity over efficiency.
+Choose PWM if: you have a small budget system (<300W), your panel voltage closely matches battery voltage, or you prioritize simplicity over efficiency.

 What safety margin should I use?